Editor’s Disclaimer

-This text is part of an editorial project.
+This text is part of an editorial archive documenting professional decisions under constraint.

-It is not a personal statement or legal disclosure.
+It does not represent a personal statement, manifesto, or legal disclosure.

 Editor’s Note